krolow/queue-run/docs/websocket.md

 Clients can still connect and you can send them messages.

 If the request handler throws any error, or the request times out, the server sends back a JSON object of the form `{ error: string }`.
-That error is also logged by the [Logging Middleware](logging.md).

 You can change the timeout using `export const config = { timeout: inSeconds };`.